Why Canadian?

 Unsurprisingly, Canadians trust websites more if they are hosted in Canada.
 A 2019 CIRA study found that 64% of Canadians prefer making online purchases from a Canadian retailer.
 A whooping 75% are comfortable making purchases on a Canadian retail or government site vs only 55% on a U.S. site.

-Depending on whether your organization is public or private sector, what province you are in, and what province or country your users are in, different privacy laws may apply or overlap.
+Depending on whether your organization is public or private sector, what province you are in, and what province or country your users are in, different privacy laws may apply or overlap for you.
+All of these privacy regulations stress responsible collection, use, and disposal of Personally Identifiable Information.

 PIPEDA